sebastianspicker/chronikwerk/README.md

 - Earlier scratch detail is now represented in maintained sections.

 ## Usage
-- Made the github actions assumptions easier to check later.
+- Made the self assumptions easier to check later.

 - The older setup fragments have been reduced to the useful parts.